-- 1. Final cost certification as verified by a certified public accountant; - 2.
-Home Sale Summaries for each dwelling (as such term is defined in Appendix A).
+- 1. Final cost certification as verified by a certified public accountant (submitted with Construction Completion Notice); and - 2.
+Home Sale Summaries for each dwelling (as such term is defined in Appendix B).

 Home Sale Summaries should be provided to OHFA on a rolling basis, until all the Single Family Dwellings in a Qualified Project have been sold to Qualified Buyers.
 A summary should be submitted to OHFA within 30 days of the sale of the Single Family Dwelling.